mchirico/go_wasm/README.md

 ## Setup

-I use the following program, in a parent directory.
+I use the following program, in a parent directory, above this project.
+Note, the git clone command below -- this is above the project.

 ```code
 #!/bin/bash